3. Physics Simulator Setup

 directory.

-- If the visual files are currently in .stl or .dae files, use Blender to convert them to .obj files.
+If the visual files are currently in the .dae

 .obj